Press statement: DVB calls for release of reporter

-DVB citizen journalist and reporter Aung San Lin was recently arrested by Myanmar security forces, simply for reporting the local news.
+DVB citizen journalist and reporter Aung San Lin, 44, was recently arrested by Myanmar security forces, simply for reporting the local news.
 DVB demands his immediate release.

 Aung San Lin was at home in Pin Zin village, Wetlet township, Sagaing Region, on midnight, Saturday December 11 when he was arrested.

-Four years a DVB reporter in the area—currently suffering greatly under the military’s ‘Operation Anawrahta’ scorched earth campaign—Aung San Lin is well known to the local community.
+An agricultural worker before partaking in DVB’s citizen journalist training scheme, Aung San Lin had for four years been a reporter in the area—currently suffering greatly under the military’s ‘Operation Anawrahta’ scorched earth campaign—and was well known to the local community.

 DVB has been told that a military informant passed Aung San Lin’s address to the Burmese junta’s security forces.